libscran/clrm1/README.md

 ![Even more tags](simulations/results/multi10_tag.png)

-This is not surprising as some loss of accuracy is to be expected from composition bias.
+This result is not surprising as some loss of accuracy is to be expected from composition bias.
-Indeed, this demonstrates the fundamental weakness of geometric mean-based methods - the composition bias is only mitigated without any attempt to explicitly ignore or remove it à la robust ratio-based methods like **DESeq** normalization or **edgeR**'s TMM.
+Indeed, it demonstrates a fundamental weakness of geometric mean-based methods - the composition bias is only mitigated without any attempt to explicitly ignore or remove it à la robust ratio-based methods like **DESeq** normalization or **edgeR**'s TMM.
-Unfortunately, the latter are difficult to implement with sparse data, and the workarounds to reduce sparsity are tedious, e.g., pre-clustering or deconvolution (Lun et al., 2015).
+Unfortunately, the latter are unreliable on sparse data, and the workarounds to reduce sparsity are tedious, e.g., pre-clustering or deconvolution (Lun et al., 2015).

+CLRm1 is appealing as it can be easily calculated with good performance in the presence of minor composition biases.
+For datasets with strong composition biases... well, at least CLRm1 isn't any worse than the standard method.

 ## References